elsentjhung/elsentjhung.github.io/tutorial.md

 title: Tutorial
 ---

 This tutorial is aimed at PhD students who are going to do research in Theoretical Soft Condensed Matter Physics and Statistical Physics.
-This tutorial is also suitable for Postdocs who are thinking of changing research field to the above-mentioned.
 (This page is work in progress and will be updated periodically.)

 ### 0. Programming languages

 You should learn at least 1 programming language at a minimum.
-Ideally you should know 2 programming languages: 1) one high level programming language (_e.g._ Python or other object-oriented programming languages) and 2) one low level programming language (_e.g._ C or C++, which give you more control about memory management).
+Ideally you should know 2 programming languages: 1) one high level programming language (_e.g._ Python) and 2) one low level programming language (_e.g._ C or C++, which give you more control about memory management).

 #### 0.1.
 Python